 Location: 10 09.27'S 107 18.34'E

 Today marked our last full day underway on our passage from Bali to Christmas Island!
 Christmas will be the second to last stop before the much anticipated Indian Ocean crossing.
-Making way on Argo is a full twenty four hour job, manned by three diligent watch teams.
-Whether it be sitting bow watch, performing boat and engine room checks, or actually helming the vessel, everyone is working very hard to make sure everything is ship shape and running smoothly during passage.
-Every so often there are surprise emergency drills to keep us all on our toes.
+Making way on Argo is a full twenty-four-hour job, manned by three diligent watch teams.
+Whether it be sitting bow watch, performing boat and engine room checks, or actually helming the vessel, everyone is working very hard to make sure everything is ship-shape and running smoothly during the passage.
+Every so often, there are surprise emergency drills to keep us all on our toes.
 Today, everyone jumped into action as the fire alarm went off just after the VHF radio lecture.
-Watch team one set up firefighting equipment as the other two team prepared life rafts and grabbed supplies to abandon ship.
-I dearly hope that no of us will actually have to perform any of these skill in a real-life situation, but it’s important that we all know what to do in case of an emergency.
+Watch team one set up firefighting equipment as the other two teams prepared life rafts and grabbed supplies to abandon ship.
+I dearly hope that no of us will actually have to perform any of these skills in a real-life situation, but it’s important that we all know what to do in case of an emergency.